jdbest/psy-203/09-lab-instructions.md

 ## Objectives

-This lab explores how to run analyses of variance (ANOVAs) in R, using the `lm()` function to create a model and the `anova()` function to create ANOVA tables.
+This lab explores how to run one-way analyses of variance (ANOVAs) in R, using the `lm()` function to create a model and the `anova()` function to create ANOVA tables.
 The tutorial will also include instruction on how to calculate the components of the ANOVA in R code.
 It also practices using {ggplot2} to create bar graphs to visualize data from such a test, including error bars.

 ## Make sure you're in the right working directory